-Lewknor C of E Primary School Anti-Bullying Policy September 2014 - Review September 2017
+Lewknor C of E Primary School Anti-Bullying Policy March 2017 - Review March 2019

-Lewknor Church of England Primary School with its Christian foundation seeks the wholeness of all its children - spiritually, physically, intellectually and socially.
+Lewknor Church of England Primary School, with its Christian foundation, seeks the wholeness of all its children - spiritually, physically, intellectually and socially.
+We believe that every child is loved by God and that it is our duty to ensure school is a safe and welcoming place for all.